 The following are the core elements of TWISTA

-To date we have implemented TWISTA to about 300 Transwomen!
+To date we have implemented TWISTA to more than 300 Transwomen!

 ARTAS (Anti-Retroviral Treatment